Lubbock County Court Records

 Are Court Records Public in Lubbock County?

-Texas law establishes a strong presumption of public access to government records.
+Texas law creates a strong presumption in favor of public access to government records.
 Under the Texas Public Information Act (Government Code Chapter 552), records held by government bodies — including court documents — are generally open to the public.
-This means that most filings, dockets, judgments, orders, and motions in Lubbock County courts can be inspected and copied by anyone.
+That means most filings, dockets, judgments, orders, and motions in Lubbock County courts can be inspected and copied by anyone.

-There are, however, notable exceptions.
+There are exceptions.
 Records submitted solely for in-camera review to determine discoverability are not accessible.
-Certain categories of records are sealed or restricted by statute or court order.
-These include:
+Certain categories are sealed or restricted by statute or court order, including:

-Birth and death certificates maintained by the state are classified as confidential under Texas law and may only be accessed by qualifying relatives or authorized individuals.
-For vital records inquiries, the Texas Department of State Health Services handles orders for birth certificates, death certificates, and marriage and divorce verification letters.
+Birth and death certificates are classified as confidential under Texas law and may only be accessed by qualifying relatives or authorized individuals.
+To order birth certificates, death certificates, or marriage and divorce verification letters, contact the Texas Department of State Health Services.

-It is worth noting that the County Clerk’s office does not perform name-based searches for the existence of a case.
+It's also worth knowing that the County Clerk's office does not perform name-based searches for the existence of a case.
 As referenced in Attorney General Opinion WW-607 (1959), the County Clerk has no statutory duty to search records and guarantee their correctness.
 Searches authorized by statute are limited to Federal Tax Liens under Texas Property Code Section 14.004(d).

 Lubbock County Criminal Court Records

-Criminal cases in Lubbock County are divided between two offices based on the severity of the offense.
-Felony cases are filed with the District Clerk, while misdemeanor criminal cases are maintained by the County Clerk.
-The four Justice of the Peace courts also maintain their own criminal records for Class C misdemeanor offenses.
+Criminal cases are split between two offices depending on the severity of the offense.
+Felony cases go to the District Clerk; misdemeanor criminal cases are maintained by the County Clerk.
+The four Justice of the Peace courts handle their own criminal records for Class C misdemeanor offenses.

 Felony Records (District Clerk)